Agent: Dolphins tackle Kendrick Norton’s arm amputated after West Miami-Dade rollover crash

 “We were made aware this morning of a serious car accident involving Kendrick Norton.
 Our thoughts and prayers are with Kendrick and his family during this time.”

-His agent, Malki Kawa, took to Twitter to ask for privacy for the player and his family during his recovery.
+Malki Kawa, Norton’s agent, took to Twitter to ask for privacy for the player and his family during his recovery.

 Family members, teammates and friends made their way into the hospital later Monday morning to visit Norton.